Alintya/LeagueSharp.Documentation/templates/docs/articles/methods.md

 This example featured everything we discussed until now.
-It declares 2 variables, "number1" and "number2" and assigns values to them. the method "println" of namespace "System.out" is called with the return value of our "sum" funtion defined below, which is given 2 parameters.
+It declares 2 variables, "number1" and "number2" and assigns values to them. the method "WriteLine" of namespace "System.Console" is called with the return value of our "Sum" funtion defined below, which is given 2 parameters.